CSB-KaracaLab/eif2g-eif2bg-ints/README.md

 # Structural modeling of EIF2γ:EIF2Bγ interface (both truncated and full-length isoforms)

-This work presents the structural part of the "A C-term truncated EIF2Bγ protein encoded by an intronically polyadenylated isoform introduces unfavorable EIF2Bγ-EIF2γ interactions" study by Ayca Circir, Gozde Koksal Bicakci, Busra Savas, Didem Naz Doken, Onur Henden, Tolga Can, Ezgi Karaca, Ayse Elif Erson-Bensan.
+This work presents the structural part of the "A C-term truncated EIF2Bγ protein encoded by an intronically polyadenylated isoform introduces unfavorable EIF2Bγ-EIF2γ interactions" study by Ayca Circir, Gozde Koksal Bicakci, Busra Savas, Didem Naz Doken, Onur Henden, Tolga Can, Ezgi Karaca, Ayse Elif Erson-Bensan (Circir et al., 2021).

 [![DOI:10.1002/prot.26284](https://img.shields.io/badge/DOI-10.1002%2Fprot.26284-B31B1B.svg)](https://doi.org/10.1002/prot.26284)

 <img src="logo.jpg" alt="logo" />

 ## Motivation
-EIF2Bγ  is a member of EIF2B complex, regulating the exchange of GDP (produced by GTP hydrolysis during Met-tRNAi and EIF2 association) to GTP.
+The main subject of this study is EIF2Bγ which is a member of EIF2B complex regulating the exchange of GDP (produced by GTP hydrolysis during Met-tRNAi and EIF2 association) to GTP.
 In 2019, a new arrangement of EIF2:EIF2B is resolved (Kashiwagi K. et al., 2019).
-In 6K71 PDB structure, EIF2γ interacts with EIF2Bε forming an active complex that is capable of performing nucleotide exchange activity.
-In 6K72 structure, EIF2γ interacts with EIF2Bγ in a way that nucleotide exchange activity is precluded.
-In the inactive mode of EIF2:EIF2B complex, EIF2γ interacts with both N- and C- terminals of EIF2Bγ.
+In 6K71 PDB structure, EIF2γ interacts with EIF2Bε forming an active complex which is capable to perform nucleotide exchange activity.
+But in 6K72 structure, EIF2γ interacts with EIF2Bγ in a way that nucleotide exchange activity is precluded.
+In inactive mode of EIF2:EIF2B complex, EIF2γ interacts with both N and C terminals of EIF2Bγ.
 Here, we investigated the effect of an intronically polyadenylated EIF2Bγ transcript causing C-terminal truncated isoform and full-length (canonical) isoform.
-For that purpose, we modelled the C- terminals of both isoforms with various modeling servers.
+For that purpose, we modelled the C terminals of both isoforms with various modeling servers.
 After selection of the best models according to our goals, we performed standard refinement protocol to enhance EIF2γ:EIF2Bγ interface with HADDOCK2.2.
 We also calculated the electrostatics potential maps of each complex with PDB2PQR server.

 ## Our folders describe: